 What would one expect, the majority of our team being Juniors even Sophomores, just to have enough players to put a team on the field.
 As for the majority of the ones who are out there, most have never played in any organized football before.
 Not to mention almost every player out there, bruised and battered from punishments handed them from their more experienced opponents, while picking up double and triple playing assignment.

-I doubt in my own past, I would have taken such ridicule with closed lip.
+I doubt in my own past, I would have taken such ridicule with a closed lip.

 End of the game, and yet again a loss, not a single win this season, but what did I see?
 No hanging heads, no murmuring, no finger pointing, just a group of young men huddled together in the end zone for one last team talk.